NickKartha/spyfall/README.md

 This is the code that currently runs [http://spyfall.crabhat.com](http://spyfall.crabhat.com).
 It's a simple site built as a learning project, so definitely don't use it as an example of Meteor best practices.
 Pull requests welcome!

+My objective with Skyfall is to redesign the game dynamics to be a little bit more pleasing.
+Just completely overhall everything.
+I'm very sure you'd like to see this as v3 on crabhat.

 ## Disclaimer

 [Spyfall](http://international.hobbyworld.ru/spyfall) is a party game designed by Alexandr Ushan and published by [Hobby World](http://international.hobbyworld.ru/).
 This is an unofficial fan project designed to complement the physical game, and is not endorsed in any way by the designer or publisher.

+This specific mod is copyright of Nick Kartha.
+The new parts put in.
+In no way is this version commercially useable.
+Only Alex has rights to edit further.

 ## Translations

 If you'd like to see the site in your own language, there are two ways to contribute a translation - Transifex or pull request.

+PR will be difficult from this considering a lot will be changing.
+Not all changes will be likeable.

 ### Transifex